A Room Full of Ideas (All Photos By Gail, Click on Any Image to Enlarge for Detail)

 This miniature China Tea Set sits atop a found-object sculpture, which can be seen center gallery in the top photo.

-He could be creating a series of hanging, grouped objects with this precarious Scissors Sculpture, which is joined in the show by a cluster of hanging whistles and also bike lock chains.
+He could be creating a series of hanging, grouped objects with this precarious Scissors Sculpture, which is joined in the show by a cluster of hanging whistles.

 There are at least four works that involve folded paper money (can we call it origami?) including this lovely Shawl.